ess-dive-community/essdive-sample-id-metadata/README.md

 ---
 ## About the Sample ID and metadata reporting format

+The ESS-DIVE sample ID and metadata reporting format primarily follows the SESAR IGSN guide and template, with modifications to address Environmental Systems Science (ESS) sample needs and practicalities.
+To develop recommendationss for ESS, we conducted research on related sample standards and templates in addition to a pilot test with project scientists to test use of IGSN and standard metadata.
+Stay tuned for a link to our related paper describing the sample ID and metadata reporting format.

 [Metadata research documents](/terms): Files with descriptions of metadata fields and controlled vocabulary terms.
 Metadata fields with controlled vocabularies are described in the quick reference guide.

 - [Sample metadata translation table](/terms/crosswalk.md): Comparison of basic sample metadata elements across standards and templates to describe physical samples and specimens.